What’s the difference between A-grade, B-grade, and recycled LiFePO4 battery cells?

 Different grade Cells Appearance

 Each battery cell is stamped with a unique QR code that serves as its identification.
 This makes it easier for manufacturers to identify the cell when providing after-sales service.
 Grade B cells are considered substandard and do not usually come with a warranty.
 To distinguish them from A grade cells appearance, manufacturers often scratch off the QR code.
 If you find a battery cell with a concealed QR code, it is likely a Grade B cell.
 However, all Grade B cells are also covered with a new insulating sheet.
-Therefore, if you do not see any obvious signs of a QR code on the outside of the cell, you will need to remove the insulating sheet.
+Therefore, if you do not see any obvious signs of a QR code on the outside of the cell, you will need to remove the insulating sheet to check.

 Different grade Cells Capacity